 The story is about Barbara Kopetski, aka Barb Wire, a bar owner and part-time Bounty Hunter (in order to pay for her bar, the Hammerhead).
 She has great fighting and marksman skills, necessary in a Mad Max-like town as is Steel Harbor, one of the cities affected by "The Vortex".
-In CGW, she's The Protagonist of the Steel Harbor arc, appearing in the other issues from this city as The Machine, Wolf Gang and Motorhead.
+In CGW, she's the protagonist of the Steel Harbor arc, appearing in the other issues from this city as The Machine, Wolf Gang and Motorhead.
 Although she's a loner, she has various allies, like her Gadgeteer Genius brother, various metahumans who aid her... and even the visit of her friend from the city of Arcadia, Ghost.

-Sadly, she's more (un)famous for the Hollywood adaptation with Pamela Anderson as Barb Wire, having only the name, the blonde hair, her motorbike and her Catchphrase as the only things in common with the source.
+Sadly, she's more (in)famous for the Hollywood adaptation with Pamela Anderson as Barb Wire, having only the name, the blonde hair, her motorbike and her Catch Phrase as the only things in common with the source.
 In fact, her regular series was cancelled at the issue 9 thanks to the bad fame of the movie (but a comic book adaptation of The Movie was also made, however).
 Anyway, she appeared after that in Will to Power, direct continuation of CGW and in some issues of Ghost.

 After the cancellation, Barb Wire was briefly back with the 4-issue miniseries Ace of Spades in 1996 and decades later the volume 2 released in 2015 that lasted 8 issues.
 She's one of the most known characters from Comics' Greatest World along with Ghost, X and Grace.

 - Action Girl: Probably one of the most known ones from CGW and Dark Horse in general.

 - John Arcudi, one of the writers of the first volume, is known for his violent plots, as we first known in The Mask.